 Prior to the internet, brands largely relied on resellers to reach customers.
 Rarely did a manufacturer or wholesaler sell directly to consumers.
 However, today with everyone carrying around a smartphone, brands can reach their customer anytime, anywhere.
 No physical store needed.
-Website translation and localization software, as well as software solutions for customs, taxes, duties, and payments allow brands to easily broaden their market to the whole planet.
+Website translation and localization software, as well as software solutions for customs, taxes, duties, and payments, allow brands to easily broaden their market to the whole planet.

 2. Rely Less On Retailers

 Brick and mortar retailers are feeling the pinch of online giants like Amazon and big box stores like Walmart.
 Declining in-store sales are forcing retailers to consolidate physical locations.
-Your brands opportunity for consumers to find your products in-store could be effected by the loss of physical shelf space.
+Your brand’s opportunity for consumers to find your products in-store could be affected by the loss of physical shelf space.
 Forbes counted nearly 3,600 store closings already announced for 2017.
 With locations harder to maintain, more retailers are investing in ecommerce to sustain their market segments.

 3. Control Your Brand Story

 Online market places can be helpful for brands looking to make their products more accessible, but there can be pitfalls.
 More companies are opting out of online market places like Amazon, entirely, and relying on their own ecommerce solutions.
 It is difficult for brands to police sellers and companies from price-cutting counterfeit and inferior goods via online resellers.
-Selling direct-to-consumer ensures the quality of your product, packaging, and pricing are up to your standards.
+Selling direct-to-consumer ensures the quality of your product, packaging, and pricing is up to your standards.

-4. Understand Your Consumer Demographic Better
+4. Understand Your Consumer Demographics Better

-The more insight into your consumers’ buying habits, shopping trends, and overall experience interacting with your brand, the better your brand can align your products based on needs and interest.
+The more insight into your consumers’ buying habits, shopping trends, and overall experience interacting with your brand, the better your brand can align your products based on needs and interests.
 Direct-to-consumer eliminates relying on reseller data to see trends.
 Get interest reports and trending stats in real-time with your direct-to-consumer ecommerce platform.